 Move All Members of Your Family to Higher Ground

-Make sure you account for every member of your family, including your pets.
+Ensure you account for every family member, including your pets.

 Carry babies, toddlers, and smaller four-legged family members to safety.

-If you can, bring water-proof clothes, flashlights, extra batteries, and a portable radio.
+Bring water-proof clothes, flashlights, extra batteries, and a portable radio if you can.

 Take a few bottled water and small, sealed food with you, if possible.

 In case you can still leave your home and your neighbor’s house is on higher ground, ask them for help.